pabigail/berry-flux-diag/README.md

 - Need to save wavefunctions over the entire BZ
     - VASP: `INCAR` must have `LWAVE = True` and `ISYM = -1`
     - Quantum ESPRESSO: .in file must have `nosym = True` in `&SYSTEM` and `wf_collect = True` in `&CONTROL`
 - Apply translation that minimizes maximum atomic displacement between two reference structures; if the translation that minimizes this distance is still > 0.3 Angstroms, add as many interpolations as necessary so that the max atomic displacement between any two adjacent structures is <= 0.3 Angstroms.
-See the preprocessing tutorial for automated code to do so, and [Poteshman et al., arXiv:2511.18586](https://arxiv.org/abs/2511.18586) for more details.
+See the preprocessing tutorial for automated code to do so, and [Poteshman et al., *npj Comp.
+Mat.* 12(1), (2026) ](https://www.nature.com/articles/s41524-025-01955-1) for more details.

 ---